quintusdias/geoserver/doc/en/user/source/rest/examples/python.rst

 Setup
 ----------------------

 The following code should be run before the examples.
+It sets up an authenticated session so that credentials do not need to be continually passed into requests, as well as making the lxml module available.

 .. code-block:: python

-   # Standard library imports
-   import os

    # Third party library imports
    import requests